conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 ##### transform

-Type: `object` or `function` Default: get the first 7 digits of hash, change `'fix'`, `'feat'` and `'perf'` to `'Bug Fixes'`, `'Features'` and `'Performance Improvements'`, strip leading `'v'` for `version`, change `'BREAKING CHANGE'` to `'BREAKING CHANGES'`, and `authorDate` will be formatted as `'yyyy-mm-dd'`.
+Type: `object` or `function` Default: get the first 7 digits of hash, strip leading `'v'` for `version`, and `authorDate` will be formatted as `'yyyy-mm-dd'`.

 Replace with new values in each commit.

-If this is an object, the keys are paths (can be a [dot path](https://github.com/sindresorhus/dot-prop) to a nested object property) and the values can be a string (static) and a function (dynamic) with the old value and path passed as arguments.
+If this is an object, the keys are paths (can be a [dot path](https://github.com/sindresorhus/dot-prop) to a nested object property). the values can be a string (static) and a function (dynamic) with the old value and path passed as arguments.
+This valued is merged with your own transform object.

 If this is a function, the commit chunk will be passed as the argument and the returned value would be the new commit object.
 This is a handy function if you can't provide a transform stream as an upstream of this one.
 If returns a falsy value this commit is ignored.

 ##### groupBy

 Type: `string` Default: `'type'`

 How to group the commits.
+EG: based on the same type.
 If this value is falsy, commits are not grouped.

 ##### commitGroupsSort